ambienthex/covid-19-stats/README.md

 def forecast(df, forecast_output_filename, title, x_label, y_label):
+    """Return a Covid-19 dataframe filtered with specified criteria."""
     # changepoint_prior_scale / Adjusting trend flexibility:
     # If the trend changes are being overfit (too much flexibility) or underfit
     # (not enough flexibility),you can adjust the strength of the sparse prior